Vegan oatmeal chocolate chip cookies with a pomegranate twist! Vegan, gluten-free, and grain-free with an almond flour base.

 Ignore their softness and watch how they magically set up to the perfect sturdy texture after about 10 minutes.

-If you make these Pomegranate Oatmeal Chocolate Chip Cookies, let me know!
+If you make this Pomegranate Oatmeal Chocolate Chip Cookies recipe, let me know!

 Be sure to leave me a comment, rating, and review so I can use your feedback to create more yums.